AnjulGupta12/Basic_Of_Coding/README.md

 # Basics_Of_Coding
-This repository is only for practice students who had just start doing programming.
-They can go through the list(question) in readme file and Answers and also available accordingly.
-It is been recommended to try each and every question by yourself first even after trial of 15 min if you are unable to solve it then only go for answers.
+This repository is only for practice
 Answers are given in Java format

 ALGORITHM: Algorithm is a step-wise representation of a solution to a given problem.
 In Algorithm the problem is broken down into smaller pieces or steps hence, it is easier for the programmer to convert it into an actual program.